 The smart plug is the Swiss Army Knife of smart home technology.
 Want to give basic smart technology powers to your old-timey coffee maker, desk lamp, or basically any other electronic device?
 Then all you need is a smart plug.

-The Amazon smart plug works with the rest of Amazon’s smart home technology and in similar ways.
+The smart plug works with the rest of Amazon’s smart home technology and in similar ways.
 You can use Alexa and Echo devices to control the smart plug with voice command and create routines with the plug.
 However, there is a small catch to all this goodness.

-The Amazon smart plug has a few issues when it comes to working at peak performance in a multiple user environment.
+The smart plug has a few issues when it comes to working at peak performance in a multiple user environment.

-The Multiple Account Problem With Alexa
+The Multiple Accounts Problem With Alexa

 Here’s the main problem with multiple users and some of Amazon’s smart technology: devices registered to Account A can’t be controlled, or even detected, by Account B.